 Description of work:

 Set up and maintain interactive channels for communication at the European and national level.
-NEGOTIATE will set up a project website for external and internal communications with the url: www.negotiate-research.no.
+NEGOTIATE will set up a project website for external and internal communications.
 The project website will have several layers and functions, regarding both project management (WP1) and dissemination and impact.

 The first layer will be for promoting consortium activities and making research results available to a wider audience.
 A second layer will be for inviting this wider audience into discussions on the research results through opening up for comments and feedback on policy briefs and blog-posts published by the consortium members.

 A third layer will be for including the National Youth Panels (NYP) in an online discussion forum.
 A fourth layer will be available for internal communication and document collaboration and applied in WP1 on management.
 Moreover, we will make use of new social media such as twitter feeds, blogs and Facebook to reach a large and relevant audience to communicate news and reports from project related events.

 Lead partner: HiOA-NOVA.
 Participant: SOLIDAR.
 Duration: Months 1 – 36